TFMitchell/SecureVotingProject_CIS433/README.md

 After a biprimal n has been found, the servers retain this, as well as the encrypted results of the election and approved password stubs, in their respective .txt files.
 These are named as follows:

-serverKeysi.txt (contains the n and the server's p and q values) encryptedSubtotalsi.txt (contains the offices and results, encrypted) approvedPasswordsi.txt (contains the approved password stubs for the server) i is the server's index
+serverKeysi.txt (contains the n and the server's p and q values)

+encryptedSubtotalsi.txt (contains the offices and results, encrypted)

+approvedPasswordsi.txt (contains the approved password stubs for the server)

+where i is the server's index.

 None of these files need to be modified manually, but empty files should be created in the servers' working directories (the same directory by default).
 However, you can reset them by following the last set of instructions.